-For the nine months ended September 30, 2023, our revenue was \$37.5 million, which decreased by \$2.4 million, or 6%, compared to the nine months ended September 30, 2022.
-The decrease is attributable primarily to lower conversational volumes as compared to the same period a year ago.
-We believe our revenue growth continues to be impacted by lingering issues related to supply chain disruptions, labor shortages, higher inflationary pressures, and increased lending rates.
+Our revenue decreased by \$1.0 million, or 7%, on a year-on-year basis as we experienced a decrease in conversational volumes.
+We believe our revenue growth continues to be impacted by the lingering issues related to the COVID-19 pandemic, supply chain disruptions labor shortages, higher inflationary pressures, and increased lending rates.
 However, we are opening more opportunities with our existing and new customers through multiple product offerings and our continued product innovation.

-For the nine months ended September 30, 2023, our operating expenses increased by \$1.5 million, or 3%, compared to the nine months ended September 30, 2022.
-The increase is attributable primarily to reorganization costs realized in 2023 to reduce our on-going operating costs in our sales and marketing, service costs, and product development areas.
-Additionally, the impact of migrating customers onto new product platforms and increased staging investment of building out of our AI technology contributed to the increase.
+Our operating expenses increased by \$2.0 million on a year-on-year basis primarily related to reorganization costs realized in Q1 2023 to reduce our on-going operating costs in our sales and marketing organization, and the impact of migrating customers onto new product platforms and increased staging investment of building out of our AI technology.
 We believe these efforts will enable us to reduce our core operational costs going forward while further expanding our capabilities and value delivered to our expanding customer base.